God's Step Children: Production

 The American Film Institute's catalog reports that some original material was removed from the film after censors raised objections.
 Some of the excised scenes featured more insight into child Naomi's hatred toward black people and her desire to be white.
 Other footage includes adult Naomi with a white husband after she tries to pass as white (at the film's climax), only to be rejected by him when he learns of her black heritage.
 However, some of the removed footage may still be seen in the film's opening preview trailer.

 The film's script is based on a short treatment titled "Naomi Negress!" written by Alice B. Russell, the wife of director Oscar Micheaux who plays Mrs. Saunders.

-It was reported that members of a youth communist group objected to the film's racial characterizations.
+Censorship

+Before God's Step Children could be exhibited in Kansas, the Kansas Board of Review required the elimination of a solo dance by black girl and a full ballet scene.

 Critical debate

 God's Step Children has been hailed as a masterpiece and denounced as stereotypical and racially denigrating.
 Protests at the time of the film's release apparently targeted scenes and dialogue in which Micheaux repeated his long-standing criticisms of his race, charging it with a lack of ambition and an inability to plan.
 As in previous Micheaux films, God's Step Children seems to repeat the same bias in favor of light-skinned blacks that it also attempts to critique.
 The "bad" blacks, such as the gamblers, are dark-complexioned.
 Clyde, whom Naomi rejects, is also dark and speaks in a buffoonish country accent.
 The film does not engage timely sociopolitical issues as forcefully as did earlier Micheaux films such as Within Our Gates or Symbol of the Unconquered.